turingschool/career-development-curriculum/module_two/m2_repeat_plan.md

    * Other: propose another professional development action step that you will take during your repeat module

 ### Outline of Your PD Plan:
 **Directions:** Write your answers to the questions below in a secret gist that you'll submit to Allison.
-Outline your 2 options that you've chosen by creating [SMART goals](https://www.smartsheet.com/blog/essential-guide-writing-smart-goals) for each of them.
+Outline your goal that you've chosen by creating a [SMART goal](https://www.smartsheet.com/blog/essential-guide-writing-smart-goals).

 #### Goal (what is the goal):